h3zord/pizza-shop-api/README.md

 ## Running

-> Clone the project, install dependencies, configure the .env file in the root folder, and run the application.
+> Following this order, clone the project, install dependencies, configure the .env file in the root folder, and finally run the application.

 commands:
 ```